BryanDomino/Hybrid-Domino-Code-Assistant-Workshop-DFS/README.md

 <img src = readme_images/show_code.png width="800">
 </p>

-As a final step, go ahead and filter out the null values in the OTHER column in the spreadsheet.
-After applying the new transform, the following code should appear in the preview:
+As a final step, go ahead and filter out the null values in the CCGT/WIND/NPSHYD column in the spreadsheet, depending on which data you are working with.
+After applying the new transform, the following code (or similar) should appear in the preview:

 ```
+df = df.loc[df["OTHER"].notna()]
 df = df.loc[df["CCGT"].notna()]
-df = df.loc[df["OTHER"].notna()]
 df
 ```

 Go ahead and click **Run** to insert the filtered null values.

-_Optional: Feel free to load a demo dataset such as Palmer Penguins to test out the other features, such as group-by and aggregate._

 You may be wondering if this method is inefficient for applying filters to really wide datasets with 100s columns - why not just use a method like `df.dropna()`?
 The answer is that you _should_ use features beyond what is offered out of the box with DCA.
 Code assist is just meant to be a starter, but you should feel free to build on features here and not be limited by the assistant.
 In fact, you can save commonly used code as custom snippets, which we’ll cover later.